-The investigators showed their own “unfeartieness” by making a video of their findings, developing recommendations in a report Children’s Parliament investigates: an alcohol-free childhood and presenting their findings to the Minister for Public Health, Sport and Wellbeing, the Minister for Children and Young People, MSPs, and representatives of public health bodies and children’s organisations.
+The investigators showed their own “unfeartieness” by making a video of their findings, developing recommendations in a report Children’s Parliament investigates: an alcohol-free childhood (click to read) and presenting their findings to the Minister for Public Health, Sport and Wellbeing, the Minister for Children and Young People, MSPs, and representatives of public health bodies and children’s organisations.

 The report is an eye-opener on exactly what young children perceive in terms of alcohol harms.
 The MCPs identified nine rights under the United Nations Convention on the Rights of the Child (UNCRC) that would be protected by their report recommendations.

 They discovered that many children are concerned and worried about adult drinking and don’t feel safe when around people under the influence of alcohol, fearing unpredictability and rowdy behaviour.
 Children don’t like to play where there are people drinking, broken bottles litter their streets and play areas, and even social events can be less enjoyable for them when adults are drinking.
 The children concluded that alcohol is “everywhere, all the time”: